-- The USSD Report 2005 stated, "More than 40 current or former CDP members remained imprisoned or held in reeducation-through-labor camps during the year..."
-[2e] (Section 3) On the issue of whether the CDP itself is still active in China the USSD is unclear, stating only that the CSP was "... an opposition party that had attracted hundreds of members nationwide within a few months of its founding in 1998 and that the CCP declared to be illegal."
-[2e] (Section 3) As reported by Freedom House in a report entitled, The Worst of the Worst: The World's Most Repressive Societies 2005 published on 6 September 2006, "There is one opposition party, the China Democratic Party, but the government suppresses its activities and it exists, for all practical purposes, in theory only."
-[123a] (p2) This report also noted, "...
-[The] China Democrat Party, has been targeted and suppressed by the government and has no real political power."
-[123a] (p3) - 16.04 As reported by the official People's Daily newspaper on 10 May 2003, the Intermediate People's court in Liaoyang City sentenced two former steel workers to seven and four years imprisonment for attempting to overthrow state power and trying to set-up the Liaoyang branch of the China Democratic Party.
-[12e] - 16.05 According to this report, "The court ruled that evidence proved that the two [Yao Fuxin and Xiao Yunliang] were guilty of crimes of subversion in accordance with articles 105 and 106 of the Criminal Law."
-[12e] As reported by the International Confederation of Free Trade Unions (ICFTU) on 1 March 2006, Xiao Yunliang was released three weeks before of his four year sentence was due to expire.
-However, "... his apartment is currently being watched by four police guards and two police cars.
-Family and friends who have attempted to see him are being harassed and intimidated by police questioning, which has a caused a number of them to turn back for fear of reprisal."
-[109a] - As reported by the USSD Report 2005, "In 1998 CDP founders Xu Wenli, Wang Youcai, and Qin Yongmin were sentenced to prison terms of 13, 12, and 11 years, respectively.
-Xu Wenli and Wang Youcai were released on medical parole to a foreign country in December 2002 and March 2004, respectively.
-Qin remained in prison at year's end, as did others connected with a 2002 open letter calling for political reform and a reappraisal of the official verdict on the 1989 Tiananmen massacre signed by 192 activists."
-[2e] (Section 3) - As reported by Dui Hua Foundation on 7 March 2006, "The Dui Hua Foundation has been advised by China's Ministry of Foreign Affairs, citing information provided by the Ministry of Justice, that 72-year-old retired physics professor Tong Shidong will be released from Chishan Prison in Hunan Province on March 9, 2006.
+- 14.17 As noted by Freedom House in a report entitled, The Worst of the Worst: The World's Most Repressive Societies 2005, published on 6 September 2006, "There is one opposition party, the China Democratic Party, but the government suppresses its activities and it exists, for all practical purposes, in theory only."
+[26a] (p2) This report also noted, "...
+[The] China Democratic Party, has been targeted and suppressed by the government and has no real political power."
+[26a] (p3) - 14.18 As reported by the official People's Daily newspaper on 10 May 2003, the Intermediate People's court in Liaoyang City sentenced two former steel workers to seven and four years imprisonment for attempting to overthrow state power and trying to set-up the Liaoyang branch of the China Democratic Party.
+According to this report, "The court ruled that evidence proved that the two [Yao Fuxin and Xiao Yunliang] were guilty of crimes of subversion in accordance with articles 105 and 106 of the Criminal Law."
+[12e] - 14.19 As reported by Dui Hua Foundation on 7 March 2006, "The Dui Hua Foundation has been advised by China's Ministry of Foreign Affairs, citing information provided by the Ministry of Justice, that 72-year-old retired physics professor Tong Shidong will be released from Chishan Prison in Hunan Province on March 9, 2006.
 Tong, who helped to organize a branch of the China Democracy Party (CDP) at Hunan University in January 1999, is the oldest member of the CDP currently serving a prison sentence."
-[36d]

-As reported by the HRW in September 2000, "The CDP was to be based on the principles of 'openness' (gongkai), 'peace' (heping), 'reason' (lixing), and 'legality' (an falu).
-Its aim was to establish direct elections and the formation of a multi-party system."
-[7a] (p1-2 of section III) As reported on the China Democracy Party's website, accessed 30 March 2006, the CDP has held over 100 protests in front of the Chinese consulate in New York.
+[36d] - 14.20 As reported on the China Democracy Party's website, accessed 30 March 2006, the CDP has held over 100 protests in front of the Chinese consulate in New York.
 It aims to attract Chinese Americans who are US citizens and build a mass movement in the US with the eventual aim of going back to China and establishing a democratic system of government there.
 The Party's flag is a red, yellow and blue circle on a blue and red background.
 The circle is red on top, yellow in the middle and blue at the bottom.
 It is surrounded by eight yellow stars.
 The background is blue at the top and red at the bottom.
 [20a]